oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 If a user is able to log in via OpenID Connect, what changes will the frontend need around the login experience?
 Right now, every user is prompted for their username and password at the login page.
 But OIDC users won't have a password for this app, and should not entrust their login credentials to your web form!

 To handle both OIDC and non-OIDC users, the app should first prompt for the user's email address, and check whether they should be redirected to their organization's identity provider.
 If a user doesn't belong to an org, they should instead enter their password to log in.
+You can now modify the sample app's frontend code to support this behavior.

 ## Hide password field